 - While blending, pour into the magnesium flakes mixture/ magnesium oil.
-Do not pour it at once, do it slowly- few drops at at time.
+Do not pour it at once, do it slowly- few drops at a time.
 Keep on blending.

-- Place the prepared gel like substance in refrigerator for 10-15 minutes
+- Place the prepared gel-like substance in the refrigerator for 10-15 minutes

 - Blend it again till it becomes buttery with a consistency of butter.

-- Store the prepared cream in a container with lid.
+- Store the prepared cream in a container with a lid.